MicrosoftDocs/iis-docs/iis/develop/runtime-extensibility/sample-web-analytics-tracking-module.md

 ---
-title: "Sample: Web Analytics Tracking Module | Microsoft Docs"
+title: "Sample: Web Analytics Tracking Module"
 author: ruslany
 description: "The Web Analytics is a popular technology space today.
-Its purpose is to provide web site owners with statistical information about visitors to their sites,..." ms.author: iiscontent
+Its purpose is to provide web site owners with statistical information about visitors to their sites,..." ms.date: 06/24/2008 ms.assetid: 2e6a2af3-a970-4b6b-bfb4-c77d957f1fbe msc.legacyurl: /learn/develop/runtime-extensibility/sample-web-analytics-tracking-module msc.type: authoredcontent
-manager: soshir
-ms.date: 06/24/2008
-ms.topic: article
-ms.assetid: 2e6a2af3-a970-4b6b-bfb4-c77d957f1fbe
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/runtime-extensibility/sample-web-analytics-tracking-module
-msc.type: authoredcontent
 ---